Quinoa is one of the world's most popular health foods.

 Quinoa is a grain crop that is grown for its edible seeds.
-It is pronounced KEEN-wah.
+It’s pronounced KEEN-wah.

 It technically isn't a cereal grain, but a pseudo-cereal (1).

-Quinoa was an important crop for the Inca Empire back in the day.
+Quinoa was an important crop for the Inca Empire.
 They referred to it as the "mother of all grains" and believed it to be sacred.

-It has been consumed for thousands of years in South America, although it only became trendy and reached "superfood status" a few years ago.
+It has been eaten for thousands of years in South America and only recently became a trend food, even reaching superfood status.

-These days, you can find quinoa and products made with it all over the world, especially in health food stores and restaurants that emphasize natural foods.
+These days, you can find quinoa and quinoa products all over the world, especially in health food stores and restaurants that emphasize natural foods.

 There are three main types: white, red and black.